 Neurons have almost all of the standard parts of an animal cell.
 The only organelle they are lacking is the centriole, required for cell division.
 Neurons cannot divide, so when there is damage to the nervous system, it is usually permanent or long-lasting.

 Skin cells do have centrioles.
 Skin faces the harshness and dangers of exposure to the outside world.
-If skin cells did not divide, wounds could not heal.
+If skin cells did not divide and regenerate, wounds could not heal.